moorepants/me41035/content/pages/instructor-guide.rst

   everyone can access.
 - [TA] Get trained on using the Cosmed system (ideally from the lab coordinator).
+- [TA] Test the physio test completely with someone and get sample data to provide to the students.
 - [TA] Book the BHV (first aid) person to be present during physio tests.
 Call around to companies, least cost if possible.
 Arrange invoicing with Coordinator.